Jimmy Feix

-James Wyne Feix (August 1, 1931 – October 5, 2014) was an American football player and coach.
+James Wyne Feix (August 1, 1931 – October 5, 2014) was an American college football player and coach.
 He served as head football coach at Western Kentucky University 1968 to 1983, compiling a record of 106–56–6.

 Early life and playing career

 Feix attended Barret Manual Training School, a predecessor to Henderson City High School in Henderson, Kentucky.
 He played quarterback for Western Kentucky University from 1949 to 1952.
 His first start came in the third game of the 1949 season.
 In reference to his early success Feix said "I got to play a lot and played early.
 I remember that I was surrounded with a lot of good athletes."
 In 1952, he became the first WKU athlete to be named an All-American.
 He was also named to the All-Ohio Valley Conference team in 1951 and 1952 and was named to the conference's all-time team in 1988.
-As a senior in 1952, Feix guided the Hilltoppers to their first OVC football championship with a 9-1 record and the school's first bowl game appearance.
-WKU was invited to the Refrigerator Bowl in Evansville, Ind. where they beat Arkansas State 34-19.
+As a senior in 1952, Feix guided the Hilltoppers to their first OVC football championship with a 9–1 record and the school's first bowl game appearance.
+WKU was invited to the Refrigerator Bowl in Evansville, Ind. where they beat Arkansas State 34–19.
 Feix Stats were very impressive that year.
 He led the nation's college quarterbacks with a 63.1 percent completion percentage, making good on 111 of 176 passes for 1,581 yards and 15 touchdowns.
 He also ranked fourth in the country in passing and sixth in total offense.
 During his entire playing career at WKU his teams went 24–12–2.

-Drafted by the NFL's New York Giants, he unfortunately suffered an injury during a 1953 pre-season game forcing him to give up his playing career.
+Drafted by the NFL's New York Giants, he suffered an injury during a 1953 pre-season game forcing him to give up his playing career.